Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 1. What is the expected profits and whats expected percentage of lost sales?
 2. What should the Warehouse Capacity (M) be to ensure the highest expected profit?

 The second question can be answered by repeating this exercise for a range of values of M to determine the value that gives us the highest expected profit.
-In the the model below, we simulated the expected profits for warehouse capacity range 1800 to 4000.
+In the the model below, we simulated the expected profits for a warehouse capacity within the range of 1,800 to 4,000.

 ```python